 Assessment of learning is the means by which the progress of children is monitored.
 This includes end of unit tests and teacher's assessments, optional tests as well as statutory end of key stage assessments.
 A range of this type of assessment is carried out throughout the year.
 This will look different in different year groups.
-In year 1 Phonics Tracker is used to assess and monitor the progress of the children as they prepare to sit the Phonics check at the end of Year 1.
-In Years 2 and 6 past SAT papers are used to assess the children in preparation for the end of Key Stage Assessments.
+In year 1 Little Wandle Phonics and Phonics Tracker is used to assess and monitor the progressof the children as they prepare to sit the Phonics check at the end of Year 1.
+In Years 2 and 6 past SAT passare used to assess the children in preparation for the end of Key Stage Assessments.
 All other year groups use the PIRA and PUMA scheme of assessment to monitor progress of the children in reading and maths.